1337DS/SmartGarage/README.md

 # SmartGarage
 IoT device that will recognize the licence plate of your car and open the garage door automatically.

-Includes multiple alternative opening Options like RFID-Chipreader, Alexa/Google Home Integration, Web-based Solution and Logs the triggered actions.
+Includes multiple alternative opening Options like RFID-Chipreader, Alexa/Google Home Integration, Web-based solution and Logs the triggered actions.

 # Status